dafmedinama/Econophysics/README.md

 # Econophysics
-Some basic econophysics models and concepts
+Some basic econophysics models and concepts.

+## Folders
+Money and Wealth: Contains exchange mechanics of wealth and money in a given population of agents.